Introduction to Ruby On Rails Language

 $ bin/rails server

 Running ExeJS will start up the web server WEBrick, which is the default distributed server with Ruby.
 You can see your application in action by opening up a browser and navigating to http://localhost:3000.org.
-You would see the Rails default information page here:
+You will see the Rails default information page here.

 Use Ctrl+C on the terminal window to stop the web server.
 You should be able to see your command prompt cursor if the server has stopped.
 Rail in development mode does not generally require a server restart.
 All the changes made in the files are usually picked up automatically by the server.